 - Processes for after the bug is fixed.
 The work doesn’t always end after the security bug is detected is removed.
 It is then important to make sure the bug was documented, and the steps the team took to fix it should be outlined.
 This could come in handy if regulatory agencies need to do any follow-up on the incident.
 If malware was discovered, all permissioned users should have their passwords reset.
 It is also important that security teams scan their networks to ensure nothing further was done by the attackers.

-Having a solid plan for incident response is important for every organization!
+Having a solid incident response plan is important for every organization!
 Incident response plans should be documented and adhered to by the security team, and all employees need to be made aware of practices to ensure they aren’t phished or social engineered by malicious actors.

 How to Plan for the Future of Cybersecurity